-As we become older we may face special problems in getting enough Vitamin D:
+As we become older, we may face special problems getting enough Vitamin D:

 - As we age our skin becomes thinner.
-Because Vitamin D from sunlight is processed through the skin this means our skin produces less Vitamin D than when we’re younger.
+Because Vitamin D from sunlight is processed through the skin this means that our skin may produce less Vitamin D.

-- Changes in lifestyle can also limit access to sunlight e.g. less outdoor activity or even being housebound, and the type of clothing we wear.
+- Changes in lifestyle can also limit access to sunlight, for instance, less outdoor activity or being housebound, and the type of clothing we wear.